DistrictOfJoban/JCM-Docs/docs/players/blocks/light_lantern.md

 light_level: 15
 ---

-A **Light Lantern** is a wall-attached block in Joban Client Mod, that mimic the light lamp seen in the Mockup photos of KCR East West Line stations.
+A **Light Lantern** is a wall-attached block in Joban Client Mod that mimics the light lamp seen in the Mockup photos of KCR East West Line stations.

 ## Block states
 | facing |